Self assembly or supply and fit?

 It depends on the size of the shed.
 On average, experienced builders will put together our 10ft x 10ft steel shed in about 3-4 hours.
 The average Joe Soap should really put aside 8 hours and it’s not uncommon to hear that some people required a full weekend to get a large shed built.

-Just remember, the office is closed after 5pm Monday – Thursday and after 4pm on Fridays and Saturdays.
+the office is closed after 5pm Monday – Thursday and after 4pm on Fridays and Saturdays.
 We don’t open on Sundays, so we can’t offer any assistance outside of these hours.
 During business hours, our sales team will be able to help with common issues, but more technical issues will need to be addressed by the fitters and these are not available at a moment’s notice (i.e. they’re usually fitting sheds), so you may need to wait for assistance.

 What’s included in the supply and fit option?